Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: Isoperimetry in nonnegative scalar curvature

 \section{Isoperimetry in nonnegative scalar curvature}

-\subsection{Nonnegative scalar curvature and the reverse Isoperimetric inequality}
+\subsection{Nonnegative scalar curvature and the reverse isoperimetric inequality}

-To see plainly the role of the monotonicity of the Hawking mass in isoperimetric issues, we focus on the case of manifolds with no boundary. it is not difficult to conceive that, shrinking and shrinking an initial set $\Omega$ around a point, one can build through a limiting procedure a weak IMCF originating from a point $o$.
+To see clearly the role played by the monotonicity of the Hawking mass in isoperimetric issues, we focus on the case of manifolds without boundary.
+It is not difficult to conceive that, shrinking and shrinking an initial geodesic ball $B(r, o)$ of radius $r$ centered at a desired $o \in M$, one can build through a limiting procedure as $r \to 0^+$ a weak IMCF originating from $o$.
+This will in turn be described by a function $w \in \mathrm{Lip}_{\mathrm{loc}}(M \setminus \{o\})$ solving in the weak sense \cref{eq:IMCF}, with the boundary condition replaced by $w(x)\to -\infty$ as $\mathrm{d}(x, o) \to 0^+$.
 This can actually be obtained with a similar argument as in \cite[Proposition 7.2]{huisken_inversemeancurvatureflow_2001}.
-Moreover, arguing as in \cite[Blowdown Lemma 7.1]{huisken_inversemeancurvatureflow_2001}, $w(x)$ can be shown to behave as the Euclidean model $(n-1) \log(\dist(x, o))$ around $o$.
-In particular, one immediately observes that $ \ma_H(\partial \Omega_t) \to 0$ when approaching $o$, that is a $t \to -\infty$, where $\Omega_t= \set{w\leq t}$.
-Consequently, being $\ma_H$ nondecreasing along the flow by \cref{thm:geroch}, the level sets of $w$ satisfy \emph{reverse Willmore inequality}, meaning
+In fact, arguing as in \cite[Blowdown Lemma 7.1]{huisken_inversemeancurvatureflow_2001}, $w(x)$ can be shown to asymptotically behave as the Euclidean model $(n-1) \log(\dist(x, o))$ around $o$.
+In particular, one immediately observes that $ \ma_H(\partial \Omega_t) \to 0$ when $\Omega_t= \set{w\leq t}$ is approaching $o$, that is when $t \to -\infty$.
+Consequently, being $\ma_H$ nondecreasing along the flow by \cref{thm:geroch}, recalling its expression \cref{eq:hawkingmass} the level sets of $w$ are seen to satisfy a \emph{reverse Willmore inequality}, meaning

-This immediately suggests that the isoperimetric quotient of such set is smaller than the Euclidean, and can be seen, in the smooth flow case, as follows.
+This suggests that the value of the Euclidean isoperimetric quotient of such sets are smaller than the value of the isoperimetric quotient of a round ball in flat $\R^3$.
+This can be obtained, in the smooth case, as follows.